dhammon/zosi-hack/README.md

 Nmap done: 1 IP address (1 host up) scanned in 3.66 seconds
 ```

 My enthusiasm was quickly displaced when I discovered that no credentials were provided with the documentation or otherwise published on the internet.
-I was left wondering how I could still achieve remote connectivity and decided to try guessing the username and password.
+Naturally, I was inclined to find the credentials!

 Sending an ICMP `ping` to the DVR revealed a time to live (ttl) of 63 hops suggesting the DVR is running a Unix/Linux operating system.
 Assuming so would probably have been a safe guess regardless, but with this information I would know that the root account would likely be a valid telnet user target.